Courses

 • Introduction to Philosophy (OK State, UNC)

-• Philosophy in the Age of Enlightenment (OK State)
+• Philosophy in the Age of Enlightenment, a.k.a.
+Modern Philosophy (OK State)

 • The Philosophy and Cognitive Science of Consciousness (Yale)